Laxman-Lakhan/Laxman-Lakhan/README.md

 - 🧐 Currently Learning about ML and Finance.
 - 👯 I’m looking to collaborate on Data Analysis projects related to Finance/Chess.
-- 💬 Ask me about [Chess](https://lichess.org/@/YourKingIsInDanger), Bikes and Marvel Universe.
+- 💬 Ask me about [Chess](https://lichess.org/@/YourKingIsInDanger), Bikes, and Marvel Universe.
-- ⚡️ Fun fact: I have great observing skills, not like sherlock holmes but "You see, and I observe."
+- ⚡️ Fun fact: I have great observing skills, not like sherlock holmes, but "You see, and I observe."

 ---